srudos/graylog-kubernetes/README.md

 # graylog-kubernetes
-Graylog deployment on Kubernetes with automated master-slave role assignment.
+Graylog cluster deployment on Kubernetes with automated master-slave role assignment.

+(More details to be added)